CousinoMath/blog/blog/Advanced_Slope/README.md

 corresponding values for `\(\delta\)`, there is a value of `\(run\)` which shows the graph to fail to be a line according to our definition.

-By now, you&rsquo;re students will be exhausted, so exhausted that some of them might even give up and call this monstrosity of a graph a line.
-But don&rsquo;t let them give up so soon.
-We all know these graphs are not lines, but our definition doesn&rsquo;t only let&rsquo;s us show these aren&rsquo;t lines one graph at a time.
+By now, you’re students will be exhausted, so exhausted that some of them might even give up and call this monstrosity of a graph a line.
+But don’t let them give up so soon.
+We all know these graphs are not lines, but our definition doesn’t only let’s us show these aren’t lines one graph at a time.
 What would be great to have is a definition that allows us to show that _each one_ of these graphs, i.e. each value of `\(\delta\)`, is not the graph of a line.
 The interesting thing is that our rise and run definition